 Decoupling data and annotation loading of BioFile's from database interfaces

-As originally proposed in bob.db.base#22 I think it would make sense to separate data loading and annotation loading from the database object and put the functionality in BioFiles.
+As originally proposed in bob.db.base#22 (closed) I think it would make sense to separate data loading and annotation loading from the database object and put the functionality in BioFiles.
 This effort would also be aligned with our idea of samples in bob.pipelines.
 Currently I have this:

 class BioFile(bob.db.base.File, _ReprMixin):